Amazon, Berkshire Hathaway And JPMorgan Chase Launch New Health Care Company

 "Smaller businesses could pool their employees together to get more purchasing power," Cohn added Tuesday, "so they could save money on health care."

+NPR's Scott Hensley tells Morning Edition there is precedent for the case of a non-health care company wading into the health care business — "in fact, it has happened repeatedly."

+"One of the most prominent examples is what is now Kaiser Permanente, a big provider of health care in this country.
+It started with the Kaiser shipyards and providing, first, workers comp kind of care and, later, more integrated health care for employees," Scott explains.
+"So it is possible."

+The particulars remain scarce at the moment, though.
 Details such as the company's name, base of operations and long-term leadership weren't included in a joint news release about the new company that was sent out Tuesday morning.

 At the start, the new company will be led by executives from each of the troika of giant firms: Marvelle Sullivan Berchtold, a managing director of JPMorgan Chase; Todd Combs, an investment officer of Berkshire Hathaway; and Beth Galetti, a senior vice president at Amazon.